chevybowtie/NESDR-Smart-v5-APRS-iGate/docs/wspr.md

 2. **`upload_spot(spot)` in `uploader.py`**
    - Currently: Logs the spot; returns success
    - Required: WSPRnet HTTP client + API authentication + endpoint
+     - we should look at https://github.com/garymcm/wsprnet_api/blob/master/README.md for the API
+     - not sure this is useful, be we should examine real-time data access via the wspr.live service which provides a ClickHouse-based database with a public API for querying WSPR spots
    - Status: Queue management fully functional; HTTP submission is stubbed
    - Blocking: ⚠️ **Production deployment requires real implementation**